neel-shanmugam/geo-centric/README.md

 This is perfect for friends, colleagues, or teams who are spread out geographically but want to find a common meeting spot that is fair in terms of travel time.

+Users can login and store their search history in the application to view past searches.

 The project is available at http://geocentric.pythonanywhere.com.
 The project can also be ran using the following instructions.

 Prerequisites